-At an age of 2 Myr, we obtain the highest HeII luminosities and $\rm HeII/H_\gamma$ ratios, corresponding to the peak of the HeII emission produced by the most massive PopIII stars in the adopted stellar population libraries \citep[][]{Schaerer2002}.
-The left panels of Fig. \ref{fig:fig3} show the regions excluded by the lower limits on the observed $\rm HeII/H_\gamma$ of C1 at different confidence levels.
-Steep PopIII IMFs with low $M_{ch}$ fail to reproduce the high observed value ($\rm HeII/H_\gamma > 0.7$ at $3\sigma$), and can therefore be ruled out.
+At an age of 2 Myr, we obtain the highest HeII luminosities and $\rm HeII/H\gamma$ ratios, corresponding to the peak of the HeII emission produced by the most massive PopIII stars in the adopted stellar population libraries \citep[][]{Schaerer2002}.
+The left panels of Fig. \ref{fig:fig3} show the regions excluded by the lower limits on the observed $\rm HeII/H\gamma$ of C1 at different confidence levels.
+Steep PopIII IMFs with low $M_{ch}$ fail to reproduce the high observed value ($\rm HeII/H\gamma > 0.7$ at $3\sigma$), and can therefore be ruled out.
 However, the minimum $M_{ch}$ implied by the $3\sigma, 2\sigma$, and $1\sigma $ limits depends on both the assumed stellar age and IMF slope.
 For example, for an age of 1 Myr and a Salpeter slope ($x=2.35$) the 3$\sigma$ limit requires $M_{\rm ch} \gtrsim 75\,M_\odot$, favoring relatively top-heavy PopIII IMFs.

 The right panels show the stellar masses required for each PopIII IMF to reproduce the HeII luminosity of C1, with the IMFs excluded by the $\mathrm{HeII}/\mathrm{H}_\gamma$ constraints (left panels) indicated in red.
 We find that models matching both the observed $\mathrm{HeII}/\mathrm{H}_\gamma$ ratio and the HeII luminosity predict total stellar masses of $10^{4.25 - 5.8} \,M_\odot$, with the exact value depending on the stellar population age and the assumed IMF.
 The minimum mass is obtained for an age of 2~Myr and a flat PopIII IMF.
 Conversely, steeper PopIII IMFs require either a larger $M_{\rm ch}$ or a higher stellar mass to reproduce the high observed $L_{\rm HeII}$.
 We stress that the PopIII IMFs implying the largest stellar masses are already excluded (see left panels of Fig. \ref{fig:fig3}), as they fail to reproduce the observed $\mathrm{HeII}/\mathrm{H}_\gamma$ ratio.
-Ultimately, our analysis of the C1 component of {\it Hebe} favors a top-heavy PopIII IMF.